 A heat pump is a piece of HVAC (Heating, Ventilation, and Air Conditioning) equipment that can perform heating and cooling functions.
 A heat pump moves heat from one location to another.
 When a heat pump operates in cool mode, it moves heat from the inside of the home and releases it to the home’s exterior using the outside unit.
 In heat mode, it does the opposite (moves heat into the home from the exterior air).
 A heat pump doesn’t create cool air, it instead moves heat.
 Removing heat from the air, thereby makes the air cooler.

 A heat pump outside unit unit looks essentially the same as a standard A/C system.
 The main difference is that a heat pump outside unit has a reversing valve to allow it to heat and cool the home.
-The manufacturer's tag would most often also list whether the unit is an A/C or a heat pump.
+The manufacturer's tag would most often also list whether the unit is an air conditioner or a heat pump.

 How does it work?

 Like a central air conditioning (A/C) system, a heat pump system consists of four main components: an outside compressor unit, a condenser coil, a refrigerant (Freon® or Puron®), and an evaporator coil.
 Unlike a central A/C system, a heat pump also has a reversing valve located in the outside unit.
 When running in cool mode, the indoor coil is the evaporator coil and the outside coil is the condenser coil.
 There are also two types of heat pump systems: air source and ground source (aka 'geothermal').
 Generally, the cooling capacities (typically measured in tons) of the indoor and outdoor coils are matched for proper system operation although sometimes the indoor coil is half a ton (6,000 BTUs) larger to help system efficiency.
 Data shows that you get approx. $3 of heat out of a heat pump system (in regular "heat" mode) for every $1 of energy consumed.
 This is why heat pumps are so popular in many climates.

 Warning: Science Content!